Archive - 2013

 From staff reports

-The Wapakoneta Redskins debuted in the Ohio high school football poll Monday, a weekly ranking of the state’s top teams as voted upon by media members.
+The Wapakoneta Redskins dropped out of the Associated Press poll in Monday’s version of the weekly ranking of Ohio high school football teams, voted upon by media members.

 Teams receiving at least 12 points appear in the poll after the voting.

 Resembling a scene from AMC’s “The Walking Dead,” zombies trudged down Auglaize Street in Wapakoneta looking for humans — in cars, in shops, in the street.

 While trick-or-treating may seem like a harmless, family-friendly activity, parents are advised to consider basic safety rules on Halloween.

 Many “hidden” dangers get special attention on this holiday, particularly speeding vehicles and child predators.